Hassan al-Banna: Muslim Brotherhood

 Following the ideas of Rashid Rida, Al-Banna believed that moral decay was the primary cause of societal and political decline and felt that talks held within the arena of mosques were not sufficient to hold the influx of societal liberalisation encouraged by political secularisation.
 In his time at Ismailia, Al-Banna took to the cafes to preach to the general public in short lectures.
 His charismatic speeches attracted a large number of youth to his call.
-In March 1928 six workers affiliated with the Suez Canal company approached Banna, complaining about injustices suffered by Muslims at the hands of foreign colonialist control.
+In March 1928 six workers affiliated with the Suez Canal Company approached Banna, complaining about injustices suffered by Muslims at the hands of foreign colonialist control.
 They appointed Banna as their leader and to work for Islam through Jihad and revive Islamic Brotherhood.
-Thus, the Muslim Brothers were born; under the pledge that its members would“be soldiers in the call to Islam, and in that is the life for the country and the honour for the Umma...
-We are brothers in the service of Islam..
-Hence we are the “Muslim Brothers”.”
+Thus, the Muslim Brothers were born; under the pledge that its members would"be soldiers in the call to Islam, and in that is the life for the country and the honour for the Ummah. ...
+We are brothers in the service of Islam.
+Hence we are the 'Muslim Brothers'."

 At first, the Muslim Brotherhood was only one of many small Islamic associations that existed at the time.
 Similar to the organizations that al-Banna had himself joined at a young age, these organizations aimed to promote personal piety and engaged in pure charitable activities.
 By the late 1930s, the Muslim Brotherhood had established branches in every Egyptian province.

 A decade later, the organization had 500,000 active members and as many sympathizers in Egypt alone.
 Its appeal was not limited only to Egypt; its popularity had grown in several other countries.
 The organization's growth was particularly pronounced after al-Banna relocated their headquarters to Cairo in 1932.
 The most important factor contributing to this dramatic expansion was the organizational and ideological leadership provided by al-Banna.

 In Ismailia, al-Banna preached not only in the mosque, but also in the coffee houses; in those times, coffee houses were generally viewed as a morally suspect novelty.
 When some of his views on relatively minor points of Islamic practice led to strong disagreements with the local religious elite, he adopted the policy of avoiding religious controversies.

-Al-Banna was appalled by the many conspicuous signs of foreign military and economic domination in Ismailia: the British military camps, the public utilities, farms, food supply was owned by foreign interests by forces, and the luxurious residences of the foreign employees of the Suez Canal Company, next to the squalid dwellings of the Egyptian workers.
+Al-Banna was appalled by the many conspicuous signs of foreign military and economic domination in Ismailia: the British military camps, the public utilities, farms, food supply were owned by foreign interests, and the comfortable villas of the foreign management of the Suez Canal Company, next to the simple shacks of the Egyptian workers.